top of page

 SWE-bench benchmark leaderboard in 2026: best AI for coding

-Updated: 20 hours ago
+Updated: 50 minutes ago

 best AI for coding, comparing frontier models

-Benchmark data last checked: January 2026
+Benchmark data last checked: March 2026

 Why should you care?

-It is one of the best proxies we have for:
+For SWE-Bench Pro, it is one of the best proxies we have for:

-• real repo understanding
+• deep repository understanding

 So if your work involves software, data, automation, or internal tools, these scores are a useful signal when picking an AI model.